alphagov/inside-government-admin-guide/creating-documents/add-attachments.md

    * If the attachment is not accessible you leave the box unticked - users are then given an email contact for requesting an alternative format.
 * Continue to upload more attachments by repeating the process.

-## Position the attachments
+## Order and position the attachments

-For publications and consultations, the attachments will be added to the page in the order they were uploaded.

-They can be repositioned right away or later on.
+For publications and consultations, the attachments can be re-ordered right away or later on.
+Note that you cannot position the attachments in the body copy.
+The attachments will automatically appear below the summary and above the body copy.

 ![Add attachments 9](add-attachments-9.png)